 The way you respond to knee pain also affects the outcome.
 In general, it’s a good idea to rest the joint any time you experience pain.
 If the issue persists, it’s important to seek treatment.
 Untreated knee problems can lead to chronic pain, damage to the joint, or trouble walking.

 How can a chiropractor help with knee pain?

 Depending on the cause of your knee pain, chiropractors can provide gentle, non-invasive treatment.
 First, the chiropractor will conduct an exam to identify the cause.
 When appropriate, some potential treatment options include:

 - Spinal adjustments

 - Gentle stretching

 Get Chiropractic Help With Knee Pain in Garner, NC

-If you’re struggling with knee pain, contact us at Cleveland Chiropractic and Massage to set up an appointment with Dr. Michelle Elliott.
+If you’re struggling with knee pain, contact us at Cleveland Chiropractic and Massage to set up an appointment with Dr. Jennifer Moran.
 From our Garner office, we’re proud to serve patients from Clayton, Willow Springs, Four Oaks, Angier, and the 40/42 area.
 Call us today at (919) 772-7996 for more information or to schedule an appointment with our chiropractor.